k-sriram/Minair/README.md

 ## Deploying to GitHub Pages

 This repository is a static site and can be hosted using GitHub Pages.
-The repository includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) that will publish the repository root to GitHub Pages whenever you push to the `main` branch.

 Steps to publish: